jomisica/lxd-kube/README.md

 Then the bootstrap script is launched, which is located in the following directory, kubernetes/bootstrap/< project name >/< container name hostname >/bootstrap.sh if it exists.
 If this file does not exist, the default bootstrap script is used, which is located in the following directory, kubernetes/bootstrap/default/bootstrap.sh.
 Which deals with the software installation process.

-Then, with the file that was generated in the master configuration process, the worker node is next to the cluster.
+Then, with the file that was generated in the master configuration process, the worker node is joined to the cluster.

 This worker nodes process is the same for all worker nodes.